 Most consumer products are subject to these tax rates, including all electronics, clothing, cleaning supplies and furniture.
 However, most groceries and medicine are exempt.
 Additionally, some services may require payment of the sales tax.
 For example, admission to one of Florida’s famous amusement parks is taxable, as are detective services and many rental services.

 Like most states, Florida also enforces a use tax.
 That means that if you buy a product outside of the state and no tax is collected on that purchase, you are required to file a Sales and Use Tax Return with the Florida Department of Revenue.

 Florida Property Tax

-If you’re thinking about buying a beach house somewhere along Florida’s 8,436 miles of ocean shoreline, you’ll want to take property taxes into account when deciding what you can afford.
-Florida’s average effective property tax rate is 1.06%, 25th highest in the country.
-That means that, on average, Floridians pay 1.06% of their home’s value in property taxes.
+If you’re thinking about buying a beach house somewhere along Florida’s 8,436 miles of ocean shoreline, you’ll want to take property taxes into account.
+Florida’s average effective property tax rate is 0.98%, 26th highest in the country.
+That means that, on average, Floridians pay 0.98% of their home’s value in property taxes.

 If you are thinking about buying a home in Florida and are planning on using a mortgage, take a look at our Florida mortgage guide for information on rates and getting a mortgage in Florida.

 Calculate Your Property Taxes: Florida Property Tax Calculator

 In addition to the above taxes, Florida also collects a special tax on communication services on all phone, internet and television services.
 The total tax rate is 7.44%, but service providers are only allowed to directly bill consumers for 5.07% of that.
 For the remaining 2.37%, consumers must report and pay the tax independently.
 For satellite-based services like DirecTV, the rate is even higher at 11.44%.
 So if you are a big spender on high-speed internet, multiple phone lines and the top-of-the-line cable TV packages, expect a slightly higher price-tag when it comes time to pay up.